trushmi/trushmi/README.md

 ## Hi there👋
 I'm Iryna – a Software Engineer with a robust background in the media industry and communications.
-I graduated from the Software Engineering Program at Hackbright Academy, where I honed my skills in full-stack development.
+Graduated from the Software Engineering Program at Hackbright Academy.
+Specializing in the full stack development of SPAs and adept at solving complex algorithmic challenges.
+Exceptional in driving projects to delivery and generating well thought ideas.

-## About Me
+## My values:
 * I thrive on exploring new ideas and pushing the boundaries of what's possible;
 * I believe in the power of teamwork.
 Collaborating with diverse minds brings out the best solutions and fosters a positive, creative environment;
 * I value honesty, transparency, and ethical conduct;